Nurses and nursing assistants have difficult jobs that include long hours and intense physical activity. Caring for patients is strenuous work.

 Sometimes patient handlers can point to one specific incident that resulted in a severe back injury.
 For example, you may have been asked to move an especially obese patient – and then suddenly felt severe pain in your back.

 NPR reported on one such incident, in which a nurse heard something pop in her back and before long find herself unable to walk.
-She ended up having back surgery and living the nursing profession.
+She ended up having back surgery and leaving the nursing profession.

 A more common scenario, however, is that an injury is not the result of one specific incident.
 Instead, microscopic tears in the disks in your back build up over time from lifting patients.
 The resulting scar tissue blocks nutrients from flowing to the disks, weakening them.